Choi Kyu-hah: Early life

-Choi served as Vice Minister of Foreign Affairs on 1959, Ambassador to Malaysia from 1964 to 1967, and Minister of Foreign Affairs of South Korea from 1967 to 1971.
+Choi served as Vice Minister of Foreign Affairs in 1959, Ambassador to Malaysia from 1964 to 1967, and Minister of Foreign Affairs of South Korea from 1967 to ~1972.

 Presidency (1979–1980)

 After the assassination of Park Chung Hee in 1979, Choi became acting president; the prime minister stood next in line for the presidency under Article 48 of the Yushin Constitution.
 Due to the unrest resulting from Park's authoritarian rule, Choi promised democratic elections, as under Park elections had been widely seen as rigged.
 Choi also promised a new constitution to replace the highly authoritarian Yushin Constitution.
 Choi was the sole candidate in an election on 6 December for the balance of Park's term, becoming the country's fourth president.

 Coup and resignation

-On December 12, 1979, Major General Chun Doo-hwan and close allies within the military staged a coup d'état against Choi's government.
-They quickly removed the army chief of staff and virtually controlled the government by early 1980.
+On 12 December 1979, Major General Chun Doo-hwan and close allies within the military staged a coup d'état against Choi's government.
+They quickly removed the army chief of staff and other loyalists who had sworn loyalty to Choi based on his promise of a more open society.
+Rejecting an arrest warrant for the chief of staff early that evening, Choi only approved it retrospectively after they had already been arrested by the morning of 13 December.
+Chun virtually controlled the government by early 1980, with Choi rendered as a mere figurehead.

 In April 1980, due to increasing pressure from Chun and other politicians, Choi appointed Chun head of the Korean Central Intelligence Agency.
+He attempted to press ahead with new elections laws as part of the so-called Seoul Spring.
 In May, Chun declared martial law and dropped all pretense of civilian government, becoming the de facto ruler of the country and reducing Choi to a figurehead.
 By then, student protests were escalating in Seoul and Gwangju.
-The protests in Gwangju resulted in the Gwangju uprising in which about 987 civilians were killed within a five-day period by Chun's military.
+The protests in Gwangju resulted in the Gwangju uprising in which at least 200 civilians were killed within that period by Chun's military.

 Persuaded by Kim Chung-yul, Choi was forced to resign, stating he wished to "leave behind a precedent of peaceful transfer of power."
-Prime Minister Park Choong-hoon became acting president, until Chun's election as President on September 1, 1980.
+Prime Minister Park Choong-hoon became acting president, until Chun's election as President on 1 September 1980.